Every year, culture-thirsty tourists flock to the exotic “spice islands”, where music and film festivals showcase both local and international talent.

 Stone Town, a World Heritage Site is beautifully marked by the diverse cultures it has been home to.
 Amidst all the events which occur during the festivals, there are countless activities available for visitors to get a glimpse of the rich history and culture in the town, such as trips to Priston Island beach and Mbweni Ruins.

 If you happened to miss Busara Swahili Music Festival, never fear.
 Coming up in June, another renowned Festival will take place on the island’s sandy floors.
 The mysterious Stone Town will once again call tourists from all over, this time to be entertained by the Zanzibar International Film Festival (ZIFF).

 Also a non-profit organisation, ZIFF aims to protect and conserve Africa’s rich cultural heritage.
-The Festival is the largest annual event in East Africa and has drawn attention from tourists worldwide interested in African culture, international film and music information and those simply wanting to enjoy full days of art and fun.
+The Festival is the largest annual event in East Africa and has drawn attention from tourists worldwide interested in African culture, international film and music bandung and those simply wanting to enjoy full days of art and fun.